yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 <img src="https://i.imgur.com/0QIydKb.png" width="500" />

-Only one vault can be live for each token, so the Vault Factory will only deploy a new yVault if there is no vault for that token already deployed (excluding "legacy" vaults).
+Only one factory vault can be live for each token, so the Vault Factory will only deploy a new yVault if there is no vault for that token already deployed (excluding "legacy" vaults, though factory versions of these must be deployed from one of Yearn's multisigs).

 ## Curve LP Tokens